Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Specific f(Q) Models

 Despite the cosmological constant not being necessary to produce accelerated expansion in $f(Q)$ gravity, we also consider models in which it is included to gauge its effect on the Hubble and BAO tensions.
 This is achieved by adding $\Lambda/(4\pi G)$ to the $f(Q)$ function.
 The Friedmann equations get an additional $\Omega_\Lambda$ term on the right-hand side, while the closure relations get this term on the left-hand side.
 For the exponential model, the solution for $\lambda$ is now

 These variations have one more free parameter than $\Lambda$CDM.
-The new free parameter allows for extra flexibility in the Hubble parameter that might enhance the agreement with BAO.
-The drawback is that by adding the cosmological constant these models will only explain part of dark energy geometrically, undermining their theoretical motivation.
+The new free parameter allows for extra flexibility in the Hubble parameter that might enhance the agreement with BAO measurements.
+This effectively restores the $\Lambda$CDM model plus an $f(Q)$ correction term, which gets a fine-tuning role.
+The drawback is that these models will only explain part of the dark energy geometrically, undermining their theoretical motivation.
 We refer to these variants in the remainder of the paper as Log + $\Lambda$, Exp + $\Lambda$, and Tanh + $\Lambda$.